Impact of momentum-dependent drag coefficient on energy loss of charm and bottom quarks in QGP: Results

 $R_{AA}^{exp}$ and $R_{AA}^{th}$ represent experimental data and our theoretically calculated values for the suppression factor, respectively, while $\sigma$ indicates experimental error. \\ In our parameter optimization process, we use the Minuit package \cite{Minuit.James:1975dr}, which is an effective and powerful tool that enables us to fit multiple free parameters and achieve high accuracy in minimizing the chi-squared value.
 This tool is essential for ensuring that the optimization is both precise and reliable, thereby enhancing the overall quality of the results. \\

 \\ Figures (\ref{fig: c2021}) and (\ref{fig: c2022}) demonstrate $R_{AA}$ results for charm quark, obtained by fitting theoretical predictions to the ALICE 2021 \cite{ALICE:2020sjb} and ALICE 2022 \cite{ALICE:2021rxa} datasets, respectively.
-A comparison of the two figures indicates that incorporating a momentum-dependent drag coefficient leads to better agreement with the experimental data, especially at high-momentum regions.
-This improvement is also supported by the $\chi^2 / dof$ value which decreases from 0.3 to 0.2 for ALICE 2022 dataset and from 0.47 to 0.44 for ALICE 2021 dataset. \\ The coefficients $\alpha$ and $\beta$ in Equation (\ref{bigdrag}) for the c quark are found to be $\alpha= 0.02$ and $\beta= 0.05$.
+A comparison of the two figures indicates that incorporating a momentum-dependent drag coefficient leads to better agreement with the experimental data, particularly in the 2--15 GeV momentum region where most experimental data are located.
+At higher momentum, both models are statistically indistinguishable within uncertainties.
+This improvement is also supported by the $\chi^2 / dof$ value which decreases from 0.3 to 0.2 for ALICE 2022 dataset and from 0.47 to 0.44 for ALICE 2021 dataset. \\ The coefficients $\alpha$ and $\beta$ in Equation (\ref{bigdrag}) for the charm quark are found to be $\alpha= 0.02$ and $\beta= 0.05$.
 These values indicate that both collisional and radiative energy losses of particles increase effectively at higher momentum.
 Specifically, the impact of particle's momentum on radiative energy loss becomes more significant and must be taken into account.
-We also obtain $k_2 \approx 1.4 \; k_1$ through the optimization process, which implies that the radiative energy loss experienced by charm quarks is consistently larger than collisional energy loss. \\
+We also obtain \(k_2 \approx 1.4\,k_1\) through the optimization procedure performed over the full transverse momentum range covered by the experimental data, indicating that the radiative energy loss of charm quarks is consistently larger than the collisional one. \\

+Figure (\ref{fig: other model}) shows our calculated $R_{AA}$ result for bottom quark obtained by fitting to the ATLAS 2022 data \cite{ATLAS:2021xtw}.
+In this analysis, we have considered only the zeroth-order terms (i.e., the constant coefficients $k_1$ and $k_2$) in the drag coefficient.
+The fitted coefficients in Eq. (\ref{1st Drag}) are found to satisfy approximately $k_1 \approx 3 \; k_2$, primarily within the momentum range covered by the available experimental data.